addrummond/ibex/docs/manual.md

   * The second member specifies the controller.

   * The third member is an associative array of key/value pairs.
 This array is passed to the controller and is used to customize its behavior.
-In this case, we pass only one option ("s"), which tells the `DashedSentence` controller which sentence it should display.
+In this case, we pass only one option (`s`), which tells the `DashedSentence` controller which sentence it should display.

 Once the items array has been created, Ibex must be told the order in which the items should be displayed.
 There are some moderately sophisticated facilities for creating random orderings and latin square designs, but for the moment, let's just display the items in the order we gave them in the array.
 This can be achieved by adding the following definition (which won't make much sense yet):